smr-llc/wooten/README.md

 Tested with Bela image 0.3.8b

+Current tests show ~4ms round-trip latency on a LAN, and ~45ms round-trip from Verizion FiOS (fiber) to Comcast XFinity (cable) in the Baltimore area.

 Refer to bela docs for details on how to run a program at startup.

 Please report bugs and ideas in the GitHub issues.